heyjaywilson/swiftui-examples/contextmenu/readme.md

 # What is a context menu?

 A context menu is a collection of buttons that can trigger an action.
-Usually a context menu is triggered by long pressing on an item on screen in iOS/iPadOS or right-clicking in macOS.
-It can be used for secondary actions on a button or item.
+Usually, a context menu is triggered by long pressing on an item on screen in iOS/iPadOS or right-clicking in macOS.
+It can be used for subsequent actions on a button or item.

 ![Example of Context Menu in iOS](https://github.com/maeganjwilson/swiftui-examples/blob/master/contextmenu/images/example-1.png?raw=true)